talwat/lowfi/README.md

 lowfi also can support custom track lists, although the default one with Lofi Girl's is embedded into the binary.

-To use a cusotm list, use the `--tracks` flag.
+To use a custom list, use the `--tracks` flag.
 This can either be a path to some file, or it could also be the name of a file (without the `.txt` extension) in the data directory, so on Linux it's `~/.local/share/lowfi`.